emlun/yubikey-oath-dmenu/README.md

 [dmenu][] interface for getting OATH codes from a [YubiKey][]

-This program lets you pick an OATH credential from your YubiKey using [dmenu][], and writes the OTP to stdout.
+This program lets you pick an OATH credential from your YubiKey using [dmenu][], and copies the corresponding OTP to the clipboard.
-Alternatively, it can copy the OTP to a clipboard tool or "type" the OTP using [xdotool][] on X11 or [wtype][] on Wayland.
+Alternatively, it can "type" the OTP using [xdotool][] on X11 or [wtype][] on Wayland.

 Notable features: